alastairflynn/cartograph/docs/index.rst

 Introduction
 =====================================

 Cartograph is a Python package for drawing OpenStreetMap compatible map tiles.
 The tiles it produces can be viewed as a `slippy map <https://wiki.openstreetmap.org/wiki/Slippy_Map>`_ or by various apps such as `Maverick <https://play.google.com/store/apps/details?id=com.codesector.maverick.lite&hl=en>`_.
+The `source code <https://github.com/alastairflynn/cartograph>`_ is available on Github.

 Installation
 ============